MariamMalakk/GCP-final-task/README.md

 Hosting a simple web app via private gke using terraform.
 __________________________________________________________________________________________________________________________
 ### Overview
-this project is to dockerize a web app and deploy it on a private cluster via private vm for more security.
+This project is to dockerize a web app and deploy it on a private cluster via private vm for more security.
 Infrastructure is created by terraform.
 #### It consists of:
 - VPC
 - two private subnets (management-subnet & restricted-subnet)